Opalinium/nocturna-docs/terms.md

 **WE EXPRESSLY DISCLAIM ANY AND ALL LIABILITY** for damages, claims, disputes, losses, or liabilities arising from your use or misuse of the Bot and its features, including but not limited to:

 - Automated moderation actions, content filtering, or strike system enforcement
-- Mass nickname operations, bulk user management, or member modifications
+- Automatic nickname patterns, member join processing, or nickname modifications
 - Custom branding, server configurations, or personalization features
 - Message logging, data retention, or audit trail functionality
 - Reminder systems, scheduled tasks, or notification features